 9. Launch your campaign

-The last step in starting a new FB campaign is launching it.
-Review all the details of your campaign, including audience settings, budget, schedule, ad creative, and placements.
+Before launch, review the audience settings, budget, schedule, creative, and placements.
 Once everything is set, click the “Confirm” button to launch your campaign.
-Your ads will go through a review process before running, which usually takes minutes, up to 24 hours.
-During this time, Facebook checks your ad to ensure it complies with their advertising policies and community standards
+Your ads will go through a review process before running, which usually takes minutes to 24 hours.
+During this time, Facebook checks your ad to ensure it complies with its advertising policies and community standards

-Once your campaign is live, remember to monitor its performance through Facebook Ads Manager regularly.
-Track key metrics such as click-through rate, cost per click or impressions, and conversion rates.
-Leverage this data to refine your targeting, enhance your ad creatives, and adjust your budget to optimize your campaign and achieve better results.
+Once your campaign is live, remember to monitor its performance through Meta Ads Manager regularly.
+Track key metrics such as click-through rate, cost per click, impressions, and conversion rates.
+Use this data to decide whether to narrow the audience, replace the creative hook, pause expensive placements, adjust bids, or improve the landing page before adding more budget.

 What Is the Cost of a PPC Facebook Campaign?